myodevops/LaravelBabelKit/README.md

 ### License
 This extension is released under the [MIT License](LICENSE).

+### Acknowledgment
+Special thanks to [TheYoungMaker](https://marketplace.visualstudio.com/publishers/TheYoungMaker) for the inspiration and for developing the original *Laravel Easy Localizer* extension, which laid the foundation for this project.

 ### Support
 If you encounter any problems or have suggestions, please open a issue in the [Issue section](https://github.com/The-Young-Maker/Laravel-Easy-Localizer/issues) of the project.